 If you are not a UK or EU citizen then you will need to have the legal right to be in the UK.
 This is obtained through a visa from the UK government.
 For more information about travelling to the UK and how to apply for a visa, visit the Gov.uk website.

 YHA is unable to act as a sponsor – or provide references to volunteers about their intention to volunteer while in the UK – to support visa applications.

 Can I volunteer with YHA if I am under 16 years of age?

 The minimum age to become a volunteer is 14.
-If you’re aged 14-16 years you can get involved in our Work Experience and Duke of Edinburgh’s Award volunteering programmes.
-If you are over 17 years of age then you can get involved in a wider variety of programmes, and also gain the chance to volunteer away from home.
+If you’re aged 14-16 years you can get involved in our work experience and Duke of Edinburgh’s Award volunteering programmes.
+If you are over 17 years of age, you can get involved in a wider variety of programmes, and also gain the chance to volunteer away from home.

 What is the maximum age limit for volunteering?

 There is no upper age limit for volunteering with YHA.